11 Top-Rated Attractions & Things to Do in Key Largo, FL

-Key Largo has an abundance of excellent resorts.
+Key Largo has an abundance of excellent resorts and hotels.
 One of the best is the Playa Largo Resort & Spa, Autograph Collection.
 The resort has one of the finest beaches in the Florida Keys, lined with cabanas and a large pool.

 Rest comfortably in your choice of 177 rooms, cabanas, suites, or even a large beach house complete with its own private pool.
 Most of the rooms have patios, perfect for relaxing and soaking up the vibe of the resort.

 Get active, if you wish, on the tennis, basketball, or volleyball courts, and then soothe any aches at the resort's spa.
 In the evening, the Sol by the Sea offers romantic seaside dining with the freshest of local ingredients.

 All that turquoise water may draw you away from your sun lounger and book (or maybe not), and if that is indeed the case, the water sports center has everything you could ever want.
 Choose from stand up paddleboards, snorkeling equipment, Jet Skis, and kayaks.
 Tours and other activities can also be booked here, including diving expeditions, sailing charters, deep sea fishing, and parasailing among many others.